biomedvis/2022/_announcements/registration.md

 school: true
 weight: 1
 layout: announcement
 description: Please register for the Summer School, it is for free.
-The registration for in-person attendance is open until 15th of August.
+The registration for in-person attendance is open until 1st of September.
 link: https://skjemaker.app.uib.no/view.php?id=13063619
 ---

 You can register for the Summer School using the following link, it is for free.
 [https://skjemaker.app.uib.no/view.php?id=13063619](https://skjemaker.app.uib.no/view.php?id=13063619)
-The registration is open until 15th of August.
+The registration is open until 1st of September.